sriharsha2024/Agrofast/README.md

 # Agrofast
-A mobile information delivery system where farmers can track the progress/process of cultivation through IOT   smart farming techniques. based on data from field mapping, this analytic software can predict and suggest the needed actions.
-Also equipped with alert systems of discrepancies or pest attacks.
+A mobile application where farmers can track the progress/process of cultivation through IOT  smart farming techniques. based on data from field mapping, this analytic software can predict and suggest the needed actions. can buy/rent adavanced technology equipment , requirements. sell their products directly , take suggestions from doctors regarding crop defects.

-## Flutter Application by team stack.
+## Flutter Application by Team Stack.

 ### Installation and running the app-